-Go Kayaking North Wales is now open 7 days a week!
+Go Kayaking North Wales at Mile End Mill is now open 7 days a week!

 Llangollen is a charming town nestled in the picturesque landscapes of North Wales.
 Located on the banks of the River Dee, it offers breathtaking scenery, including the scenic Llangollen Canal and the historic Pontcysyllte Aqueduct.
 The town is renowned for its rich history and cultural heritage.
-But Llan is not only famous for its culture and history, it is also often described as the heart of Welsh whitewater paddling.
+A big part of that history and culture is Welsh whitewater paddling.

 Bren Orton at Mile End Mill (Eagles Nest Photography)

 Llangollen also plays host to numerous outdoor adventure and whitewater coaching companies, bringing in both tourists and seasoned professionals to come and enjoy the river.
 Whitewater festivals such as Dee Fest and Bren’s Park Jam have been a huge success and have brought paddlers in from the far reaches of the UK!
-Llan has a huge sense of community spirit when it comes to whitewater, and it is uncommon to be out on the river and not bump into somebody you know.
+Llan has a huge sense of community spirit when it comes to whitewater, and for many season kayakers, it is uncommon to be out on the river and not bump into somebody they know.

 Mile End Mill, Llangollen

 Our Llangollen shop is now open 7 days a week and stocks all whitewater gear from Peak, Palm and NRS and a range of gear from Sweet Protection, Whetman Equipment, Lifesystems, HF and many more.
-At our Llangollen shop, we have a full range of Pyranha whitewater kayaks and a selection of Dagger kayaks, Werner and Select paddles.
-We also have a selection of lifestyle clothing from Dewerstone!
+At our Llangollen shop, we have a full range of Pyranha whitewater kayaks and a selection of Werner, Ainsworth and Select paddles.
+We also have a selection of lifestyle clothing from Dewerstone and PRO change robes from Red!

 Mile End Mill: A Short History

 Over time, as technology evolved, Mile End Mill underwent various renovations and adaptations.
-Eventually, Mile End Mill was bought by outdoor enthusiasts who wanted to use the building and its land to provide access to the River Dee.
-It has been home to kayak design and manufacturing alongside a coaching and a whitewater rafting centre.
+In the 1980’s, Mile End Mill was bought by outdoor enthusiasts who wanted to use the building and its land to provide access to the River Dee.
+It has been home to kayak design and manufacturing companies alongside several coaching and whitewater rafting organisations.

 The history of Mile End Mill showcases its evolution from an industrial powerhouse to a cultural centre.
 Its connection to the River Dee and its role in supporting the local economy has left an undeniable mark on the town’s identity.
 Today, Mile End Mill stands as a living testament to Llangollen’s paddling and cultural history.

-What we are trying to say is… Come and visit us!
-We are open 7 days a week, so come down, demo a boat, have a browse and come and see us!
+Come and visit us and soak up the history yourself!
+We are open 7 days a week, so come down, demo a boat, have a browse or make that purchase you have been dreaming about!

 This Blog was written by Alex: